 3: Select the Zero/Check button to access the Radio submenu.

-4: Select the Zero/Check button to turn the radio ON.
+4: Select the Zero/Check button a second time to turn the radio ON.

 You should see a 'Waiting' message and a blinking link icon.
 This indicates the radio is on and looking for another device to connect to.